LSEG-API-Samples/Example.EMARFACPP.Tool.RSSLTraceViewer/README.md

 ![MainPage](/images/mainpage_loaded.png)

-There are additional information about the internal progress shows at the Windows capture and the following screenshot shows number of XML fragments inside the xml file.
+There are additional information from the internal processing log shows at the Windows caption.
+Following screenshot shows number of XML fragments inside the xml.

 ![Additional Info](/images/AdditionalTab.png)

 User can resize the windows and click at Grid Seperator at the position of Bullet 3 from the below screen shot.
-It allows user to freely move the Grid to left or right to review the data.
+It allows user to move the control to left or right.

 ![GridSerator](/images/MovePane.png)

 #### Unpack MRN Data

-To unpack or display uncompressed MRN Real-Time news data, user has to double click each row inside the DataGrid area to display data at the right panel which view display data as TreeView.
-The applicaiton does not decoded data inside each XML fragment when it load the XML file.
-It will decode the data after user double DataGrid row, this can help speed up XML load times.
+To unpack or display uncompressed MRN Real-Time news data, user just double click DataGrid row to display data in TreeView at the right hand side.
+Actually the applicaiton does not decode XMLFragment data immediately after it load the XML file.
+Instead, it will decode the data after user double DataGrid row.
+This should help reduce XML file loading time at the first step.

 ![ClickRow](/images/MRNLoaded2.png)

 Above screen shot shows the data from RSSL tracing log which contains MRN Real-Times news data from MRN_STORY RIC.
-User just double click DataGrid row at the first step and then application will decode the data if it contains fieldEntry and construct a new TreeView control to display at position of Bullet 2 from the screenshot.
+User just double click DataGrid row then the application will check if the XML contents containing fieldEntry or not.
+It will create a new TreeView control to display XML data inside TreeView from bullet 2 in the sample screen shot.
 Bullet 3 is __Unpack MRN Data__ used to unpack MRN data from selected XML fragment.
-Application has internal algorithm to find relavance XML fragmensn and uncompress the data and shows in a new windows like below screen shot.
-Note that the __Unpack MRN Data__ button will shows when you click at the row containing GUID only.
-If selected GUID contains invalid fragments list,the applicaiton will popup message box with details of the error.
+Basically the application has internal algorithm to find relavance XML Fragments and calll internal method to uncompress the data and shows in a new Window like below sample screen shot.
+Note that the __Unpack MRN Data__ button will shows when selected row containing GUID only.
+Moreover if selected GUID contains invalid fragments list,the applicaiton will popup message box with details of the error.
+For example, when overall XML Fragments size less than or larger than total size.
-For example,
-Overall XML Fragments size less than or larger than total size specify in the first fragment of particular GUID.

 ![Display News](/images/DisplayMRNJson.png)

 #### Display and Save MRN JSON data to file

 Based on the DisplayMRNData screen shot from previous section there are four parts on the window.

 1. Bullet 1 is text block for display uncompressed JSON data.
-2. Bullet 2 area is a list of relavant XML fragments in a format of TreeView.
+2. Bullet 2 is a list of relavant XML fragments under TreeView structure.
-3. Bullet 3 is button for save the raw JSON data to file so that user can open the JSON file in other text editor to review data inside XML Fragments.
+3. Bullet 3 is button for saving the raw JSON data to file.
+User can open the JSON file in other text editor to review data inside XML Fragments.
 4. Bullet 4 is the area for display information about the GUID.

 #### Display Level 1 and Level 2 Market Price data